 P1.1 The authors conduct an empirical analysis of performance bottlenecks in graph neural network training.
 The authors identify the edge-related calculation is the performance bottleneck.
 Experimental of several GNN variants, such as GCN, GGNNNN, GAT and GaAN on six real-world graph datasets verify the importance of the findings.
 The experimental analysis is sufficient.
 However, there are some tiny issues in this paper.

-Reply: Thank you for your kindly comments on our manuscript.
+Reply: Thank you for your comments on our manuscript.
 We have revised the manuscript according to your suggestions.
 Please see the replies below.

 P1.2 There are lots of symbols in this paper.
 Some symbols are reused and confusing, such as s denotes sub-layers or edge features.